openebs-archive/openebs-docs/docs/architecture.md

 The implementation pattern used by data engines to provide high availability is what differentiates OpenEBS from other traditional storage controllers.
 Unlike using a single storage controller for performing the IOs on multiple volumes, OpenEBS creates one storage controller (called Target/Nexus) per volume, with a specific list of nodes where the volume data will be saved.
 Each node will have complete data of the volume distributed using synchronous replication.

-Using single controller to implement synchronous replication of data to fixed set of nodes (instead of distribution via multiple metadata controller), reduces the overhead in managing the metadata and also reduces the blast radius related to a node failure and other nodes participating in the rebuild of the failed node.
+Using a single controller to implement synchronous replication of data to fixed set of nodes (instead of distribution via multiple metadata controller), reduces the overhead in managing the metadata and also reduces the blast radius related to a node failure and other nodes participating in the rebuild of the failed node.

 The OpenEBS volume services layer exposes the volumes as:
 - Device or Directory paths in case of Local PV,